The Reconsideration Process: How to Appeal a Social Security Disability Denial

 What Is Not a Request For Reconsideration?

+An oral inquiry, such as a phone call to the Social Security Field Office or a request for forms, is not a valid request for reconsideration and does not protect a request for appeal.
 A mere request for information or an explanation of SSA’s determination is not a proper Request for Reconsideration.

-Where to Submit A Request For Reconsideration
+Where to Submit a Request For Reconsideration

-Any SSA office, the Veterans Administration Regional Office in the Philippines, or any Railroad Retirement Board office if claimant has performed service in the railroad industry.
+Any SSA office, the Veterans Administration Regional Office in the Philippines, or any Railroad Retirement Board office if the claimant has performed service in the railroad industry.

-Reconsideration On SSA’s Own Motion
+Reconsideration On the SSA’s Own Motion

-Notice Of Reconsideration Determination
+Notice of Reconsideration Determination